veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/date-picker.md

 ## Overview
-The Datepicker component is used to present an interface which makes it easy for users to select date.
-Tapping on the component will display a picker interface that can be used to select date.
+The Datepicker component is used to present an interface which makes it easy for users to select the date.
+Tapping on the component will display a picker interface that can be used to select a date.

 ## Usage
 Datepicker component is used to select the date easily instead of entering it manually.